 Beginning level of Chinese will enable the student to acquire functional competency in listening, speaking, reading, and writing appropriate to this level.
 Students will receive a systematic and regular introduction to Chinese life and culture.
 Lab instruction is required.
-Credit, three hours.

 CHIN-102.
 ELEMENTARY CHINESE LANGUAGE AND CULTURE II